Atlanta Soul

 The Atlanta Soul is a professional women's ultimate frisbee team based in Atlanta which competes in the Premier Ultimate League (PUL).
 The team joined the PUL for the league's inaugural 2019 season.
-Their stated mission is to "increase the visibility of female athletes and catalyze a culture shift in sports entertainment by providing quality and accessible programming that encourages girls in under-resourced Atlanta communities to realize their potential and power."
 The team is also noteworthy for their sponsorship of the Color of Ultimate: ATL game, the first Color of Ultimate showcase game.

 Franchise history

 The Atlanta Soul formed in 2018 for a series of women's professional games featuring matches between teams from Indianapolis (Red), Detroit (Riveters), Nashville (Nightshade), Raleigh (Radiance), and Austin (Torch).
 The Medellin Revolution also played one game in this series.
 Most of these teams, including the Atlanta Soul, went on to become founding members of the PUL.

 The Soul is one of the original eight teams in the Premier Ultimate League, which had its inaugural season in 2019.
 The Soul is co-owned by Angela Lin and Maddy Frey.

 The team would have played its second season in 2020, but the PUL cancelled the season due to the COVID-19 pandemic.

 In response to the COVID-19 pandemic, the PUL elected to hold a limited 2021 competition season with games occurring across three weekends in August 2021, but the Soul opted not to compete.